howdyai/botkit/readme-studio.md

 ### Using the Before Middleware

 The thread begins with a command to your bot: @soupme soup.
 Using Before Middleware we can fetch the data that will be presented to your user from an external resource.
 For example, if we want to display a list of soup options, along with a dynamic soup of the day option.
-* Step 1: Create the Command in Botkit Studio
+* Step 1: Create the 'soup' command in Botkit Studio
 * Step 2: write the code in your bot that wraps it.
 You can use the example:
 ```
 controller.studio.before('soup', function(convo, next){